 People from all walks of life are charged with theft every year in Denver; the motivations for these crimes are diverse as well.
-Whatever the circumstances, individuals facing theft charges will need experienced representation to help them understand their rights and craft a defense.
+Whatever the circumstances, individuals facing theft charges will need an experienced theft attorney to help them understand their rights and craft a defense.

 Colorado courts take theft seriously, and offenders potentially face probation, fines, restricted access to locations, limits to Fourth Amendment rights, and jail time.
 Theft can span a wide range of municipal, misdemeanor, and felony level charges.